Sultanbek2002/Delivery_osh/README.md

-# Flutter Grocery App Template
+# Flutter green_life App Template

 ## [Watch Video intro](https://youtu.be/-RjEULM8a4w)

-This Flutter app template is designed for building various e-commerce apps but mostly focuses on grocery and vegetable stores.
+This Flutter app template is designed for building various e-commerce apps but mostly focuses on green_life and vegetable stores.
 It includes a range of screens 👇

 - **Splash Screen:** A welcoming first view.
 - **Onboarding:** Guides users through the app’s features.